 What health care providers are available in a D-SNP?

-One key difference between Traditional Medicare and a D-SNP is that enrollees are required to see providers that are contracted with the health plan or agree to accept payment from the plan.
+One key difference between Original Medicare and a D-SNP is that enrollees are required to see providers that are contracted with the health plan or agree to accept payment from the plan.
 The D-SNP provider directory will include the list of providers members can see for their care.
 The directory is also available on the plan’s website or in print.

 What medications does a D-SNP cover?

-Medicare Plan Finder includes a tool which allows individuals to enter in the medications that they would like their plan to cover.
-They can then search D-SNPs to find their medications and network pharmacies.
 A D-SNP’s Part D formulary is also listed online.
 1-800 Medicare and SHIP counselors are also a good resource to determine which D-SNPs include coverage for their prescription drugs.

 How will enrolling in a D-SNP affect a person’s Medicaid benefits?

 A person will continue to keep their Medicaid benefits while enrolled in a D-SNP.
 Some D-SNPs, such as FIDE SNPs, may include coverage and delivery of Medicaid benefits.
 All D-SNPs are required, at some level, to coordinate their enrollee’s Medicaid benefits.
-Appendix B of Justice in Aging’s D-SNP basics brief provides a table explaining how different kinds of D-SNPs are required to offer different types of Medicaid benefits.

-One thing to look out for when considering a client’s enrollment into a D-SNP is when a client is enrolled in 1915(c) home and community-based services (HCBS) waiver.
+One thing to look out for when considering a client’s enrollment into a D-SNP is when a client is enrolled in a 1915(c) home and community-based services (HCBS) waiver.
 Some states and D-SNPs restrict enrollment for people who are enrolled in 1915(c) HCBS waivers.
-Advocates should confirm with the D-SNP or state so that their clients do not inadvertently jeopardize their 1915(c) services by joining a D-SNP.

-How can a person leave a D-SNP?
+When can a dually eligible person disenroll from a D-SNP?

 There are many times of year that a dually eligible individual can leave a D-SNP: